sctg-development/french-names-extractor/README.md

 The tool was created to extract and normalize first names and last names from INSEE death records data.
 The datas was extracted for creating a dataset with realistic names found in France for machine deep learning.

+## Demonstration

+A simple demonstration of a use case with the extracted data is available in the `username_generator` directory.
+The tool generates random usernames using the extracted first names and last names.
+The names are ponderated by their occurrences in the database.
+The Vue3 application is deployed on github pages: [https://sctg-development.github.io/french-names-extractor/](https://sctg-development.github.io/french-names-extractor/)

 ## Limits

 The tool ignores the following cases: